ryanntannn/dicerealm/docs/android-best-practice.md

 - Able to use multiple data sources
 - Where the main underlying business logic resides
 - 1 class per type of data (e.g. MovieRepo, ComicRepo)
+- Could have multiple layers (Specific Sub-repo)
+- Should be immutable, cannot change

 ###### Data Sources
 - Only accessible by repo